Lexcel and Other Legal Accreditation Schemes

 The Need for a Strategic Approach

-For many in law firms and legal departments, Lexcel is seen as a means by which accredited compliance with the SRA Code of Conduct can be demonstrated.
+For many in law firms and legal departments, Lexcel is seen as a means by which accredited compliance with the SRA Standards and Regulations can be demonstrated.
 This, it is suggested, is not enough.

 Lexcel can only ever operate as a framework to allow firms to develop systems and procedures appropriate to their specific needs.
 For this reason Lexcel implementation must be seen as a strategic business decision and not a bolt-on extra.
 Unless firms are willing to take a fresh look at their processes and work out how they can be improved for the benefit of everyone, then there is probably not a great deal of purpose in pursuing it.